bencooling/csv-to-html/README.md

 # grunt-csv-to-html

-> Grunt plugin that takes a HTML template, csv data file & compiles HTML
+> Grunt plugin that compiles HTML from a mustache template & csv data file

 ## Getting Started
 This plugin requires Grunt `~0.4.5`